matteo-rizzo/reentrancy-detection-benchmarks/README.md

       * From the "potentially safe" pool, a diverse sample of 291 contracts (those confidently marked safe by prior human analysis and multiple tools) was manually inspected and relabeled.
       * This meticulous process yielded the final **Aggregated Benchmark of 436 high-confidence contracts (122 reentrant, 314 safe)**.
 This set is recommended as the gold standard for evaluating general reentrancy detection.

-  * **Taxonomy Reentrancy Scenarios (TRS):**
+  * **Reentrancy Scenarios (RS):**

       * This is a separate, novel collection of **150 handcrafted or carefully selected contracts.**
-      * It is constructed to cover a **defined taxonomy of reentrancy scenarios**, focusing on patterns that are subtle, involve modern Solidity features, or exhibit complex control flows, thus challenging existing detectors.
+      * It is constructed to cover a **defined systematization of reentrancy scenarios**, focusing on patterns that are subtle, involve modern Solidity features, or exhibit complex control flows, thus challenging existing detectors.
-      * All 150 TRS contracts were **manually created and/or verified** according to our taxonomy, with their labels (reentrant/safe within the context of the specific scenario) confirmed.
+      * All 150 TRS contracts were **manually created and/or verified** according to our systematization, with their labels (reentrant/safe within the context of the specific scenario) confirmed.

 -----